 Pasta e Fagioli

-1 cup simmered beans (cannelloni or cranberry prepared according to directions)
+1 cup simmered beans (cannellini or cranberry prepared according to directions)

 1 tablespoon extra virgin olive oil